 At What Age Can A Baby Drink Coffee?

 There is no universally approved age for when babies can consume coffee (8).
-Generally, coffee consumption is discouraged in children below the age of five years and should be preferably avoided at least until the age of 12 years.
-Parents should preferably avoid serving coffee until the child is 18 years old.
+Generally, the consumption of coffee for kids below the age of five years is discouraged.
+It should be avoided at least until the age of 12 years, and parents should avoid serving coffee until the child is 18 years old.
 The U.S. Food and Drug Administration suggests that parents consult a healthcare provider before introducing coffee or other caffeinated beverages to children (9).

 Frequently Asked Questions